Angelina Jolie: Worldwide recognition (2001–2004)

-Although widely praised for her acting and performances, Jolie had rarely found films that appealed to a wide audience, but 2001's Lara Croft: Tomb Raider made her an international superstar.
+While initially recognized for critical acting achievements, Jolie solidified her status as an international superstar through the box office success of Lara Croft: Tomb Raider (2001).
 An adaptation of the popular Tomb Raider video games, the film required her to learn an English accent and undergo extensive martial arts training to play the archaeologist-adventurer Lara Croft.
 Although the film generated mostly negative reviews, Jolie was generally praised for her physical performance; Newsdays John Anderson commented, "Jolie makes the title character a virtual icon of female competence and coolth."
 The film was an international hit, earning $274.7 million worldwide, and launched her global reputation as a female action star.

 Jolie next starred opposite Antonio Banderas as his mail-order bride in Original Sin (2001), the first of a string of films that were poorly received by critics and audiences alike.
 The New York Times critic Elvis Mitchell questioned Jolie's decision to follow her Oscar-winning performance with "soft-core nonsense."
 The romantic comedy Life or Something Like It (2002), though equally unsuccessful, marked an unusual choice for Jolie.
 Salon magazine's Allen Barra considered her ambitious newscaster character a rare attempt at playing a conventional women's role, noting that her performance "doesn't get off the ground until a scene where she goes punk and leads a group of striking bus workers in singing 'Satisfaction'".
 Despite her lack of box office success, Jolie remained in demand as an actress; in 2002, she established herself among Hollywood's highest-paid actresses, earning $10–15 million per film for the next five years.